-- Click the cell where the formula will be defined (C5, for example). - Type the equals sign (=) to let Excel know a formula is being defined. - Type the first number to be added (e.g., 1500). - Type the addition sign (+) to let Excel know that an add operation is to be performed. - Type the second number to be added (e.g., 200). - Press Enter, or click the Enter button on the Formula bar to complete the formula.
+Click the cell where the formula will be defined (C5, for example).

+\Box Type the equals sign (=) to let Excel know a formula is being defined.

+Type the first number to be added (e.g., 1500).

+\Box Type the addition sign (+) to let Excel know that an add operation is to be

+\Box Type the second number to be added (e.g., 200).

-If the result of a formula is too large to be displayed in a cell, it may appear as pound signs (#######) instead of a value.
+Press Enter, or click the Enter button on the Formula bar to complete the signs (#######) instead of a value.
 This means that the column is not wide enough to display the cell content.
 Simply increase the column width to show the cell content.